Edited by: Keri Stooksbury

-Another popular site, representing dozens of travel insurance providers, offers a guide to purchasing travel insurance in light of the pandemic.
+Another popular site, Squaremouth, represents dozens of travel insurance providers and offers a guide to purchasing travel insurance in light of the pandemic.
 It also posts a helpful list of statements issued by travel insurance companies explaining whether the virus is covered under their existing policies.

 You’ll find a wide selection of travel insurance policies that allow you to add CFAR coverage.

 “World Nomads does not have an endemic or pandemic exclusion for policies which means that you may make claims arising from the COVID-19 for the benefits specified in your policy.”

 While World Nomads does not offer CFAR add-on coverage, it reminds its policyholders that the coronavirus is a covered illness on its policies just like other illnesses as they relate to trip cancellation and other related trip coverages.

 “Many travelers are looking for the flexibility to change their travel plans and seek compensation — they want Travel Insurance Cancellation For Any Reason.”